Kurgan stelae: Numbers

-The Historical museum in Moscow has 30 specimens (in the halls and in the courtyard); others are in Kharkiv, Odesa, Novocherkassk, etc. These are only a small part of examples dispersed in various regions of Eastern Europe, of which multitudes were already destroyed and used as construction material for buildings, fences, etc.
+The State Historical Museum in Moscow has 30 specimens (in the halls and in the courtyard); others are in Kharkiv, Odesa, Novocherkassk, etc. These are only a small part of examples dispersed in various regions of Eastern Europe, of which multitudes were already destroyed and used as construction material for buildings, fences, etc.

 In the 1850s Piskarev, summing all information about kurgan obelisks available in literature, counted 649 items, mostly in Ekaterinoslav province (428), in Taganrog (54), in Crimea province (44), in Kharkiv (43), in the Don Cossacks land (37), in Yenisei province, Siberia (12), in Poltava (5), in Stavropol (5), etc.; but many statues remained unknown to him.

 Appearance

 Collection of drawings of Scythian stelae of the 6th to 5th centuries BC.

 Turkic-style Kipchak balbal, near Luhansk.

 Scythian balbals, later Cuman, commonly depict a warrior holding a drinking horn in their upraised right hand.
-(Note: 40 out of a total of 137 anthropomorphic stelae described by (Ol'chovskij & Evdokimov 1994) include the depiction of a drinking horn.)
+(Note: 40 out of a total of 137 anthropomorphic stelae described by (Ol'khovskiy & Evdokimov 1994) include the depiction of a drinking horn.)
 Many also show a sword or dagger suspended on the warrior's belt.

 Writing about Altai kurgans, L.N.
 Gumilev states: "To the east from the tombs are standing chains of balbals, crudely sculpted stones implanted in the ground.
 Number of balbals at the tombs I investigated varies from 0 to 51, but most often there are 3–4 balbals per tomb".
 Similar numbers are also given by Kyzlasov.
 They are memorials to the feats of the deceased, every balbal represents an enemy killed by him.
 Many tombs have no balbals.
 Apparently, there are buried ashes of women and children.